ValeriyAndreevichPushkarev/BAC/README.md

 And we can also add changing of objects (counts and types).
 That is the function too ).

-So, basically on Enrichment stage we need extract all typical steps from the domain(s), try to find source data from the result (steps/functions and reversible functions, and so on).
+So, basically on Enrichment stage we need extract all typical steps from the domain(s), try to find source data from the result, (steps/functions and reversible functions), apply composition/decomposition, and so on.

 That can be used with transformers too.